Rubusch/linux-c/040__bus/iio-regmap__adxl345-accell-driver/README.md

 ADXL345 Accel click mikroBUS: https://www.mikroe.com/accel-spi-board

+Currently (v6.8) the kernel has an input driver (2009?) for this accelerometer, and an iio based driver approach.
+Probably, this driver should be moved rather to iio (e.g. ADC, DAC, accelerometers,...), than to input devices (e.g. mice, trackballs, joysticks,...).

-This is an approach to extract an upstream kernel driver for the adxl345.
-As far as I understood, this iio based driver was implemented in an outreachy internship program.
-It was presented AFAIR on the Embedded Linux Conference Europe (Lyon?).
-By chance I attended exactly this slot held be Julia Lawall and was listening to the author Eva Rachel Retuya.
-It was just by chance that I ended up with this hardware on my table and found in the datasheet and literature that not all features of the hardware were already implemented.
+First I extracted the upstream kernel iio driver for the adxl345.

+Annekdote - AFAIR, this iio based driver was implemented in an outreachy internship program.
+It was presented on one of the Embedded Linux Conference Europe (Lyon?) by the student, Eva Rachel Retuya, who implemented it.
+By chance I attended this conference slot, held by Julia Lawall.
+Just by chance some years later I ended up with this hardware on my table and spotted in the datasheet that not all features of the hardware were already implemented.

 Note: The `adxl345_spi.ko` won't load easily, see insmod error:
 ```